 ADC’s FreshIQ® is changing how grocery and convenience stores manage fresh food labeling.
 With the latest release of FreshIQ’s Label Designer, retailers have the ability to quickly and easily design their own label layouts, build templates that can be used on multiple labels, design labels in color, and add multiple graphics such as a company logo to convey product information more efficiently to shoppers.
 These formats can vary across PLU using a label schema that allows retailers to set conditions to apply to specific brands, allowing your brand to stand out, all while maintaining regulatory requirements.

 - Create labels quickly with a library of up-to-date regulatory fields.
 As regulations change or get added, you will be able to instantly update your labels with the latest nutritional requirements.

-- Reduce cost of 3rd party vendors designing labels and make labels available for use on any certified printer with no costly store visits or managed firmware label downloads.
+- Reduce the cost of 3rd party vendors designing labels and make labels available for use on any certified printer with no costly store visits or managed firmware label downloads.

 - Attract shoppers by using images along with colored text to uniquely promote your brand.

 Pete Caito has worked in Fresh Item Management (FIM) for 15 years.
 He is the Senior Vice President of Product at Applied Data Corporation.
 As part of FIM, Pete has worked to support the transition to SaaS to better serve the Grocery/Convenience Industries by supporting the development of FreshIQ, the next-gen platform for FIM.